Marius Șumudică

-Marius Ninel Șumudică (born 4 March 1971) is a Romanian professional football manager and former player.
+Marius Ninel Șumudică (born 4 March 1971) is a Romanian professional football manager and former player, currently in charge of Liga I club CFR Cluj.

 Șumudică played as a striker and started out at Sportul Studențesc in 1989, going on to represent five other teams in his native country, as well as Marítimo, Debrecen, and Omonia abroad.
 In the 1998–99 season, he was part of Mircea Lucescu's Rapid București squad that won the national title, scoring 17 goals in the process.
 He also claimed two Cupa României trophies with "the White-Burgundies".

 After retiring as a player, Șumudică returned to Rapid București as an assistant coach in 2005.
 He went on to manage numerous sides both home and abroad, notably bringing Astra Giurgiu its first Liga I title in the 2015–16 season at his third stint with the club.
 As a result, Șumudică was named the 2016 Romania Coach of the Year by the Gazeta Sporturilor newspaper.
 Apart from his time in Romania, he has coached teams in Greece, the United Arab Emirates, Saudi Arabia, and Turkey.